 - Reduce alcohol intake

 If your dietary intake isn’t enough through food alone, you may consider supplementation as a way to fill nutrient gaps.
-Amazing Grass Green Superfood is an easy and delicious-tasting way to add more immune-supporting, fruits, and veggies to your diet.
+Amazing Grass Greens Blend is an easy and delicious-tasting way to add more immune-supporting, fruits, and veggies to your diet.

 In conclusion, yes a plant-based diet can support a healthy immune system.
 Focus on consuming a variety of whole plant-based foods that can support immune function while promoting a balanced and healthy gut microbiome.